DigitalPublishingToolkit/TOD18-Geoblocking/md/02LobatoIntroduction.md

-Geoblocking circumvention is closely linked to other issues including internet governance, censorship, and cultural policy, because the same privacy tools that can be used to hack into iPlayer or Netflix are in other contexts used to get around state internet censorship.
-As researchers at Harvard University’s Berkman Center for internet and Society have documented, global circumvention – encompassing the use of commercial VPNs, activist-designed tools, simple web proxies and HTTP/SOCKS proxies – is an activity that involves tens of millions of
+Geoblocking circumvention is closely linked to other issues including internet governance, censorship, and cultural policy, because the same privacy tools that can be used to hack into iPlayer or Hulu are in other contexts used to get around state internet censorship.
+As researchers at Harvard University’s Berkman Center for Internet and Society have documented, global circumvention – encompassing the use of commercial VPNs, activist-designed tools, simple web proxies and HTTP/SOCKS proxies – is an activity that involves tens of millions of